Kalichuza/ninjaAdminScripts/userMigration/README.md

 # User Folder Cleanup and Profile Transfer Script

-This repository contains two PowerShell scripts:
+This repository contains several PowerShell scripts:
+1. Several scripts to transfer a user's profile directory to another location.
-1. A script to delete a user's folder from the system.
+2. A to delete a user's folder from the system.
-2. A script to transfer the folder to a network drive.

 ## Prerequisites

 - Ensure PowerShell is installed on your target machine.
 - Make sure you have the necessary permissions to delete user folders and create network drives.

-## 1. User Folder Cleanup Script

-### Usage Instructions

-1. Run the script to delete the user folder:
-    ```powershell
-    .\RemoveUserFolder.ps1 -folderName "username"
-    ```

-## 2. Profile Transfer Script
+## 1. Profile Transfer Script

 ### Usage Instructions